arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 Having commands can be beneficial if you want to easily see what's supposed to be provided.
 It is more explicit, and it makes it more visible.
 The more attributes are provided by a form or API the more likely having this layer can be valuable.
 Also, the more complicated/nested/repeated the attributes are, the more grateful you will be for having commands.

 Commands can perform simple validations that don't require any business knowledge.
-Usually this is just a trivial thing like making sure a value is present, properly formatted, included in a list of allowed values, etc.
+Usually, this is just a trivial thing like making sure a value is present, properly formatted, included in a list of allowed values, etc.

 The interesting aspect of defining a closed (not allowing every possible value) structure is that it also increases security and basically acts similar to `strong_parameters`.

 ### Where should the command be instantiated?

-I think, the controller fits nicely to the rule.
-It has access to all the data from HTTP layer such as currently logged user id (from session or a token), routing parameters, form post parameters etc. And from all that they it can build a command by passing the necessary values.
+I think the controller fits nicely to the responsibility.
+It has access to all the data from HTTP layer such as currently logged user id (from a session or a token), routing parameters, form post parameters etc. And from all that, it can build a command by passing the necessary values.

-### Should the command be implemented in same layer as application service or a higher layer (above it)
+### Should the command be implemented in the same layer as application service or a higher layer (above it)

 Ideally, I believe the layer which contains application service should define the interface of the command and a higher layer could implement it.
 What's the difference?